gordon0907/SoundBridge/README.md

 - The server’s default input/output devices can be changed at any time (e.g., putting on or removing AirPods).
 - If audio glitches occur, restart the client.
 If issues persist, restart the server as well.

+## Known Issue

+- **Audio Delay After Toggling Microphone**: After toggling the microphone on the client, the server's audio output may experience a delay.
+This is likely due to `pyaudio` stream management, where stopping a stream interferes with another.
+The current workaround is to restart the client.

 ## TODO

 - Implement a GUI for the client.

 ---

 Feel free to contribute or suggest improvements!